 Given the recent basement excavation at No. 8 Kentish Town Road and Nos.
-10-12 Kentish Town Road, as well as the proposed basement excavation at No. 3a Camden Road, consideration has been given to the potential cumulative movements of all these basement developments in the long term situation.
+10-12 Kentish Town Road, as well as the proposed basement excavation at No. 3a Camden Road, consideration has been given to the potential cumulative movements.

-The results suggest that the scale of the cumulative post-construction heave may theoretically reach up to 10mm beneath the party walls to Nos.
-1-3 Camden Road, No. 4 and No. 8 Kentish Town Road.
+The results suggest that the scale of the cumulative post-construction heave may theoretically reach up to 15mm beneath the party walls to No. 3a Camden Road, No. 8 and Nos.
+10-12 Kentish Town Road.